 (no true before pic, but this is one of the early days)

-(no pic) This room has probably undergone the most improvement decor-wise so it stinks there’s no evidence of how sparse it was.
+(no pic) This room probably underwent the most improvement decor-wise so it stinks there’s no evidence of how sparse it was.
 Picture a tiny 36″ armoire (that fell off the moving truck…), navy blue bachelor pad floppy leather couch and loveseat, a wobbly light oak coffee table, and no rug.

 Decorating with shells